lightbend/config/README.md

    string with comments showing where each value came from.
    This string can be printed out on console or logged to a file etc.
+ - If you see errors like `com.typesafe.config.ConfigException$Missing: No configuration setting found for key foo`, and you're sure that key is defined in your config file, they might appear e.g. when you're loading configuration from a thread that's not the JVM's main thread.
+   Try passing the `ClassLoader` to manually - e.g. with `ConfigFactory.load(getClass().getClassLoader())`.
+   If you don't pass one, Lightbend Config uses the calling thread's `contextClassLoader`, and in some cases, it may not have your configuration files in its classpath, so loading the config on that thread can yield unexpected, erroneous results.

 ### Supports Java 8 and Later